Nav3h/NetFortress/README.md

 ## Overview

-The Intrusion Detection System (IDS) is an advanced network security solution designed to safeguard your network infrastructure from unauthorized access, suspicious/malicios activities, and potential security threats.
-Powered by Python robust libraries and suspicious network activity detection algorithms, this system offers real-time monitoring, intelligent threat detection and customizable alerts. ensuring your network security
+NetFortress is an Intrusion Detection System (IDS), advanced network security solution designed to safeguard your network infrastructure from unauthorized access, suspicious/malicious activities and potential security threats.
+Powered by Python robust libraries and suspicious network activity detection algorithms, this system offers real-time monitoring, intelligent threat detection and customizable alerts. ensuring your network security.

 ## Features